 At the SJH System Office, the

-The We Care Committee is another example of people coming together to address community need.
+We Care Committee is one example of people coming together to address community need.
 Annually the We Care Committee actively is involved in addressing community need by making cash and in-kind donations, and volunteering staff time, to local Orange County non-profit organizations that address the needs of the economically poor and broader community.

 The We Care Committee provides opportunities for SJH employees to get involved and make a lasting difference in the lives of others.
 The Committee is open to all SJHS employees.